pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 ## Assignment 1 (e)
 So far in our `grep` tool, every worker is responsible for printing its results directly to the console, even though the thread-safe logger manages the mutexes, there still remains a performance bottleneck.
 Writing to I/O stream is a slow operation, and while writing holds locks preventing other threads from doing anything.

 We will now decouple the file processing from the logging completely.
-In our producer consumer pattern, the worker threads will be producers which find matches and put them into a shared work queue.
+In our producer consumer pattern, the worker threads will be producers that which find matches and put them into a shared work queue.
 Another thread, which is the consumer thread will then pull the results from this shared work queue, handling the outputs.
 This implies we never have to wait for the console.

 This is a significant change in design patterns, thus we will ditch the entirety of our previous code, and work with new one from now.
 The last part of the grep tool, that is Assignment 1 (f), which is your capstone project, shall be built on top of this one.